sorgina13/sorgina13/README.md

 - 👋 Hi, I’m @sorgina13
 - 👀 I’m interested in science, human progress and AI
 - 🌱 I’m currently learning NLP, Pytorch XLA and hardware accelerators for ML
-- 💞️ I’m looking to collaborate on NLP healthcare
+- 💞️ I’m looking to collaborate on agent projects with LLMs
 - 📫 How to reach me sorgina.13@gmail.com

 <!---